In Depth Baby Product Reviews Led by a Pediatrician

 Kid's Comfort (10% weighting)

 Our testing occurs in the GearLab in-house lab and in the real world during daily use with little ones.
-The full-size stroller reviews use research and details on performance derived from real-world applications compared to the other contenders.
-We handle each stroller from unboxing to in-house testing and hours of use to determine which are the easiest to use, have the most useful features, are the most maneuverable, and are high quality compared to the competition.
+The full-size stroller reviews use real-world performance data to compare the contenders.
+We handle each stroller from unboxing through in-house testing and hours of use to determine which are the easiest to use, have the most useful features, are the most maneuverable, and are high-quality compared to the competition.

 Testing includes pushing strollers in a designated test path over various surfaces and thresholds.
 We measure the weight and size of folded strollers and put them into and take them out of cars.
-We lift, carry, and open and close each stroller to compare to the competition.
-We analyze the materials, quality, design, and more to determine metric performance and scores.
+We lift, carry, open, and close each stroller to compare it to the competition.
+We analyze materials, quality, design, and more to determine performance metrics and scores.

 Why Trust GearLab

-Our experienced team of experienced stroller testers is run by our BabyGearLab founder, Dr. Juliet Spurrier, Board Certified Pediatrician, Fellow of the American Academy of Pediatrics (AAP), and totally awesome mother of two.
+Our experienced stroller testers are overseen by our BabyGearLab founder, Dr. Juliet Spurrier, Board Certified Pediatrician, Fellow of the American Academy of Pediatrics (AAP), and totally awesome mother of two.
 She uses her education and experience as a pediatrician and her expertise as a mom to define the BabyGearLab safety standards.
-The lead for the hands-on stroller test team is Senior Research Analyst, Bob Wofford, father of 7, who has been the stroller testing development and execution leader since 2013.
+The lead for the hands-on stroller test team is Senior Review Analyst, Bob Wofford, father of 7, who has been the stroller testing development and execution leader since 2013.
 It's safe to say Bob has pushed, pulled, and assembled more strollers than anyone on the planet.

-The stroller team also includes Graham Faulknor, a father of one and GearLab Senior Research Analyst.
-Graham spearheaded the most recent update of 18 contenders starting from the assembly.
-Graham has a degree in Mechanical Engineering from the University of Colorado and has over 15+ years of experience designing, building, and testing everything from race cars and medical devices to consumer goods.
-The team is rounded out with Senior Review Editor and mother of two, Wendy Schmitz, who has reviewed and researched over 150 strollers since joining BabyGearLab in 2014, including hundreds of hours of hands-on use.
+The stroller team also includes Graham Faulknor, a father of one and GearLab Senior Review Analyst.
+Graham has a degree in Mechanical Engineering from the University of Colorado and over 15+ years of experience designing, building, and testing everything from race cars and medical devices to consumer goods.
+The team is rounded out with Senior Review Editor and mother of two, Wendy Schmitz, who has reviewed and researched over 160 strollers since joining BabyGearLab in 2014, including hundreds of hours of hands-on use.
 Overall, the team has over 20 years of combined experience using and testing all types of strollers.

 Analysis and Test Results

-We selected 18 finalists for our exhaustive, side-by-side testing that includes everything from maneuverability and ease of use to quality and overall weight.
-We chose each contender after extensive research on quality, innovation, and popularity.
-We also gave consideration to the multiple factors parents are looking for.
+We selected 20 finalists for our side-by-side testing, including everything from maneuverability and ease of use to quality and weight.
+We consider the features and functions we believe parents are looking for.

 What's the Best Value?